 Seriously, if you are not comfortable with electrical work, hire this out.
 It isn't cheap to have someone do it, so you either should budget this as a priority or be prepared to learn a lot in a very short time.

-I wired my pool myself, but had a electrician friend look it over before I let my kids swim in it.
+I wired my pool myself but had an electrician friend look it over before I let my kids swim in it.
 Electricity is not something that should be taken lightly.
-I have done a bit of electrical work in the past, and felt I had enough ability to do this project.
+I have done a bit of electrical work in the past and felt I had enough ability to do this project.